-Professor Bharadwaj joined the Goizueta Business School in 1995 from Texas A&M University where she received her PhD degree in Management Information Systems with a minor in Computer Science.
+Professor Bharadwaj joined Goizueta after completing her Ph.D. in Management Information Systems with a minor in Computer Science, from Texas A&M University.
 She also holds an MBA and a BS degree in Mathematics.
-Before pursuing her doctoral studies, Anandhi worked as an information systems consultant at NIIT, a world-wide IT consulting firm and was responsible for IT systems development and executive training for clients world-wide.
+Prior to pursuing her doctoral studies, Anandhi worked as an information systems consultant at NIIT, a worldwide IT consulting firm, and was responsible for IT systems development and executive training.

-Anandhi currently serves as the Vice Dean of Faculty and Research, and the Department Editor for the IS track in Management Science.
-She has also served as Senior Editor for Information Systems Research, Associate Editor of MIS Quarterly and the Journal of AIS.
-Her research has been published in journals such as Management Science, Information Systems Research, MIS Quarterly, Organization Science Journal of MIS, Production and Operations Management, and IEEE Transactions on Engineering Management.
+Anandhi currently serves as the Vice Dean of Faculty and Research.
+She has also served as Department Editor for the IS track in Management Science, Senior Editor for Information Systems Research, and Associate Editor of MIS Quarterly and the Journal of AIS.
+Her research has been published in journals such as Management Science, Information Systems Research, MIS Quarterly, Organization Science Journal of MIS, Production and Operations Management, HBR, and IEEE Transactions on Engineering Management.

 Digital Business Strategy